EQWorks/python-curriculum/ff-outro.md

 Instead of on-paper seniority, materialized merits become the only valid argument between project contributors in discussions and debates.
 We demonstrate cases in a verifiable way, rapidly iterate based on feedback, and make frequent releases with peer-review and automation that capture trivial issues.

-The practice allows us to eliminate hierarchy and processes to boost productivity and innovation opportunities while maintaining a flat and fluid team.
+The practice allows us to eliminate hierarchy and processes to enable productivity and innovation through a flat and fluid team.
 We minimize constraints to give everyone the freedom to pursue after their interest and the ability to develop, test and deploy their implementations without waiting for others.

 ### Respect Time - Work Alone, Together